thezerobit/cl-pmatch/README.markdown

 3. Sublists starting with '? match the subgroup 0 or 1 times.
 4. Sublists starting with '+ match the subgroup 1 or more times.
 5. Sublists starting with '* match the subgroup 0 or more times.
+6. Sublists starting with 'list denote groups.
-6. Sublists starting with keywords denote named capture groups.
+7. Sublists starting with keywords denote named capture groups.
-7. Sublists with 'ANY and an optional type (defaulting to T) match any one element that matches that type (T matches all types).
+8. Sublists with 'ANY and an optional type (defaulting to T) match any one element that matches that type (T matches all types).

 Where the regular expression `/fo+ba(rs)?/` would match "fooooba", if characters